Phileosopher/commonplace/humanity.md

 It's very possible we are nothing *but* those faces, though it's difficult to precisely tell.
 Either way, we *are* essentially what we [decide](decisions.md) more than what we [do](results.md).
 But, everyone else only [sees](image.md) what we do, and their [judgments](image.md) are typically on that aspect alone.

+APPLICATION: Instead of the conventional wisdom that [leaders](mgmt-1_why.md) are trained, the existence of a soul and will implies they're born, then fostered.

 [Habits](habits.md) aren't part of the soul, but the soul is definitely [responsible](meaning.md) for the [choices](decisions.md) that made those habits in the first place.
 The chattering stream of noise in our minds are mostly those habits, which means they're only past-tense iterations of what our soul has done, and our present-tense decisions (the soul's actual performance) will only indicate what we will do in the future.

 From a [moral](morality.md) perspective, the soul has plenty of [evil](morality-evil.md).
 Whether you believe it's in-born or inherited, by the time people can [reason](logic.md), they will do things with at least passive intent to harm others, and with far more capacity than any other animal is capable of performing.
 It's typically driven by self-interest, but a soul is often not aware of its own moral state, especially when [young](maturity.md).
 It can be retrained, but [requires the trainers to believe](leftism.md) the moral issue exists in the first place.

 No two souls are precisely alike, but *many* overlaps are frequently [universal](humanity-universals.md) to all humanity.

+APPLICATION: Humanity doesn't really change as a baseline.
+People will change individually, but everyone is born with approximately the same [base programming](humanity-universals.md), then adapts to their environment (which includes other humans' interactions).
+If the environmental stimuli stops, the new people being born will be the same as we've seen for all written history.

 Nobody is particularly unique, and not particularly mysterious compared to anyone else, but we all like to think we're more unique or mysterious in some special way.
 We live to gain that uniqueness (i.e., being important) and find tremendous [meaning](meaning.md) and [identity](identity.md) when others see us as special.
 Any uniqueness we do perceive or express comes through the [bias](mind-bias.md) caused by [love](people-love.md).

+APPLICATION: We are often entitled because we believe we deserve something.
+In truth, we only deserve things the same as anyone else (meaning we must consider the needs of everyone around us) or by our merit (which is based on [results](results.md) just as much as [intention](purpose.md)).

 Any particular human is typically accessible and pleasant-enough to coexist with.
 However, they become *very* dangerous and unreasonable when [provoked](people-conflicts.md).
 In [large groups](groups-large.md), any individual capacity for [evil](morality-evil.md) is dramatically magnified, and that capacity is why most [political systems](politics-systems.md) devolve into [dysfunction](mgmt-badsystems.md).